Cuming Museum collection

 The collection also includes gifts and donations made during the 20th century, including the Lovett collection of London superstitions, archaeology and social history telling the story of the development of Southwark and its people.
 Many items from the Cuming Museum are available to view online.

-The Southwark Local History Library and Archive collection includes an extensive collection of historic prints and photographs documenting the history and development of the borough.
+The Southwark Archives collection includes historic prints and photographs documenting the history and development of the borough.
 The collection also includes historic maps, ephemera, works of art on paper and a wide range of historic documents.
 Some items are available to view online or at the library and others can be viewed by appointment.
-To find out more about the view the Southwark Local History Library and Archive pages on the Southwark Council website.
+Find out more.

 Southwark art collection